Lynn Hershman Leeson: Alter egos

 Between 1995 and 2000, Roberta transformed into the CybeRoberta, an interactive artificial intelligent sculpture on the web.
+CybeRoberta was the second of two telerobotic dolls from Hershman Leeson’s series The Dollie Clones, the first being Tillie, The Telerobotic Doll — named after actor Tilda Swinton, who starred in the feature film Conceiving Ada, a film that Hershman Leeson directed.
+CybeRoberta is a custom-made doll with cameras integrated into its eyes, with one eye streaming a live, in color video feed, while the other captures 320-by-200 pixel black and white photos that are uploaded online every 30 seconds.
+In-person visitors can also upload images, as well as click an “eyecon” on the doll’s website to turn the doll’s head 180 degrees, allowing it to survey the surrounding area.
+When both CybeRoberta and Tillie are exhibited together, they also pirate each other's video feeds.
 In 2006 Roberta Breitmore developed into a character in Second Life.
 After Stanford University acquired her archive, Leeson worked with Henry Lowood (Stanford Humanities Lab) to convert parts of the archive into something for a broader public.
 They worked to recreate and re-enact both Roberta Breitmore and The Dante Hotel in a virtual space.

 Lorna (1983)

 Described as the first interactive laser artdisk art project, Hershman Leeson's 1983 work Lorna tells the story of an agoraphobic woman who never left her one-room apartment.
 As Lorna watched the news and advertisements, watched the news and ads, she became fearful, afraid to leave her tiny room.
 Viewers were invited to liberate Lorna from her fears, using remote control units, and have the option of directing her life into several possible plots and endings.

 The plot has multiple variations that can be seen backwards, forwards, at increased or decreased speeds, and from several points of view.
 There is no hierarchy in the ordering of decisions.
 And the icons were often made of cut-off and dislocated body parts such as a mouth, or an eye.